alex11818/vehicle_traffic_in_Norway/README.md

 1. traffic_analysis.ipynb - Jupyter notebook with all Python codes (basically one may copy only this file).

    NB!
-Some sections ("Polling all TRPs in Norway" ~ one hour) take a long time to run
+Some sections (section "Polling all TRPs in Norway" runs ca. one hour) take a long time to run

 2. ./figures - it is where all the figures are saved
 3. ./maps_for_kepler.gl - folder with two maps for kepler.gl (*.json) and examples (*.png):